Kw3nty/ParserAccs/README.md

 ### 🌐 Languages & landing page

 The UI is fully bilingual — **RU and EN**.
 The default follows the browser language (`navigator.language`), not the IP — which matters behind proxies where geo always reads US.
 The landing‑page toggle sets the language of the bookmark you drag; the **🌐** button inside the parser switches on the fly and persists to `localStorage`.
-The landing page itself is a single‑page site on GitHub Pages with a particle background, install / features / screenshots sections and a drag‑and‑drop bookmarklet button, served for free at `parseraccs.is-a.dev` (mirror `kw3nty.github.io/ParserAccs`).
+The landing page itself is a single‑page site on GitHub Pages with a particle background, install / features / screenshots sections and a drag‑and‑drop bookmarklet button, served for free at `kw3nty.github.io/ParserAccs`

 ### ❓ FAQ